 Something cold pressed against little flaming gums can bring great relief for your baby.
 There are a number of things you can use, just make sure they are clean and safe.

-A soft, clean wash cloth can be dampened and then put in the freezer for half an hour.
-For extra anti inflammatory action soak the washcloth in chamomile tea before freezing.
+A soft, clean washcloth can be dampened and then put in the freezer for half an hour.
+For extra anti-inflammatory action soak the washcloth in chamomile tea before freezing.

 Frozen fruit works well when put into a silicon mesh feeder.
 I had one of these for my boy and he loved sucking frozen raspberries through it.
-These feeders take away the risk of choking on larger chucks of food.
+These feeders take away the risk of choking on larger chunks of food.

 There’s a whole host of teething toys that can be kept in the fridge.
 Make sure they are made from safe materials (silicon rather than plastic) and filled with just water, in case they spring a leak.

-The simplest thing you can do that works great is to massage your baby’s gums with a clean finger, and let them gnaw on your knuckle.
+The simplest thing you can do that works great is to massage your baby’s gums with a clean finger and let them gnaw on your knuckle.
 Once the teeth start making an appearance this can get a little dangerous for you, though.
 Babies jaws are remarkably strong and new teeth are surprisingly sharp!

 2. Teething Toys

 I also bought a teething mitt.
 The idea is great and I thought it would be perfect, but my son is a big boy and his hand barely fit in it when I bought it.
-Needless to say it wasn’t used for very long.
+Needless to say, it wasn’t used for very long.

 The teething egg is a pretty popular toy these days.
 It’s made from completely safe materials, is too big to be considered a choking hazard and attaches to baby’s clothes so is always in reach.